Emmett/Furla Oasis: MoviePass Films and dissolution (2018–20)

 In May 2018, Helios and Matheson Analytics, the parent company of MoviePass, acquired the option to purchase the assets of Emmett/Furla Oasis Films plus gain its executives' expertise in making films for a new subsidiary, MoviePass Films.
 The new company would be 51% owned by Helios and the remaining 49% by EFO.
 By early-August 2018, Helios and Matheson completed the acquisition of the company's assets.
 Therefore, EFO was converted into an in-name-only subsidiary of MoviePass Films.
 The first film produced under the MoviePass Films name was announced to be 10 Minutes Gone starring Bruce Willis, which the first of a three film pact with Willis.
 In late-September 2018, the company acquired equity stakes and co-distribution in the two Neon-distributed films, Monsters and Men and Border.

 MoviePass' quarterly revenue began to decrease by April 2019, with subscribers falling from over 90% to 225,000.
 Around October 2019, after announcing their Chapter 7 bankruptcy filing a month prior, HMNY effectively dissolved ongoing operations of MoviePass.
 As a result of Helios and Matheson's bankruptcy filing and MoviePass' closure on January 28, 2020, Emmett/Furla Oasis Films (being a part-owned subsidiary of the latter) ceased operations.
 The company's website was shut down.

 MoviePass Films was the only company to bear the MoviePass name after MoviePass was shut down on January 28, 2020.
 The final film produced under that name was the EFO co-financed Boss Level, which was released in early 2021 on Hulu.

-Reunions (2021–23)
+Reunions (2021–present)

-After the closure of EFO, both Randall Emmett and George Furla, the company's co-founders, continued producing films under the company name in-credit, starting with 2020's The War with Grandpa and continuing so on until 2023's Crystal Lake.
+After the closure of EFO, both Randall Emmett and George Furla, the company's co-founders, continued producing films under the company name in-credit, starting with The War with Grandpa (2020) and continuing so on, with High Rollers (2025) as its most recent film.